 Volunteer TrainingAfter the initial group training, volunteers will have ongoing opportunities for on-the-job training in the following areas:

-Please send an updated resume and cover letter describing your interest in the lab to firstname.lastname@example.org by November 20, 2019 to be considered for our Spring 2020 volunteer cohort.
-Qualified applicants will be contacted for an interview shortly after the application deadline.
+Please send an updated resume and cover letter describing your interest in the lab to firstname.lastname@example.org to be considered for our volunteer cohort.

 Please email email@example.com with questions or call 320-240-2836.